instructure/instructure-ui/packages/ui-responsive/src/Responsive/README.md

 The `Responsive` component allows for rendering a component differently based on either the element or the viewport size.

+> __A note on performance__: Try to limit children to only content or components that need explicit updates at different breakpoints.
+Content that can scale on its own does not need to be rendered via Responsive.
+Similarly, don't overuse Responsive.
+Using many Responsive instances on a single page can also negatively affect rendering performance.

 ### Passing props at breakpoints
 Breakpoints are defined by the `query` prop.
 Different props can be specified for each breakpoint using the `props` prop.
 These props are passed to the